 Posts Tagged ‘Houses of Healing’

-Incarcerated host Phillip A Jones speaks with Robin Casarjian, Executive Director of The Lionheart Foundation.
+Incarcerated host Phillip A Jones speaks with Robin Casarjian, Founder of The Lionheart Foundation.
 Phillip was excited to talk to Robin about the programming she has developed and implemented for prisoners and youth-at-risk based on her book Houses of Healing: A Prisoner’s Guide to Inner Power and Freedom.

 Read MoreAn Update on The National Solitary Project